fprasx/peapod/README.md

 // mem::size_of::<Two> == 16
 ```

-Since the size of each variant is 8 bytes, and the size of the `enum` is 16
+Since the size of each variant is 8 bytes, and the size of the enum is 16
 bytes, **8 bytes** are being used for the tag!
 63 bits are being wasted!
 We can
 do better.

-`Peapod` works by "cleaving" an enum into tag and `union`.
+`Peapod` works by "cleaving" an enum into tag and union.
 Tags are stored
 together in a `bitvec` type so that no space is wasted due to alignment.
 All the
-data from the `enum`s (in `union` form) is also stored together.
+data from the enums (in union form) is also stored together.

 This drawing illustrates the previous example: